 They say pictures are worth a thousand words.
 Primary source images, whether they are photographs or prints, provide windows into unique perspectives of people, places, and events.
 The analysis of primary source images helps scaffold and differentiate learning and aligns closely to the Common Core English Language Arts Standards (CCSS).

 The Library of Congress is a treasure trove of primary source images, the bulk of which you will find in the American Memory collections and the Prints & Photographs collections.
-Image source sets are included in the Themed Link Sets (more coming soon) and most Primary Source Picks posts.
+Image source sets are included in the Themed Link Sets and most Primary Source Picks posts.
 You’ll find lots of primary source image activities in the Teaching & Learning section and search advice and more in the Tech Tips & Tutorials section.
-And don’t forget the Featured Images archive.
+And don’t forget the Featured Sources archive.

 OBSERVE: Identify and note details

 - What type of image is this (photo, painting, illustration, poster, etc.)?

 - What do you notice first?
 Describe what else you see.